-From Defender to Disciple
+FROM DEFENDER TO DISCIPLE

 |0

-This work, From Defender to Disciple [Image 2 of 2], by A1C Asiah Phillips, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, FROM DEFENDER TO DISCIPLE, by A1C Asiah Phillips, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT